Singapore Built Environment · Sector

 • EVP that does not pretend the work is what it isn't

-• CCP-funded mid-career conversion where it fits
+• Mid-career conversion where it fits

 Workshop½ day